Charles Henry de Soysa: Death

 De Soysa was bitten by a rabid dog that strayed into Alfred House on 2 August 1890.
 It was originally decided to remove him to Paris for treatment, but he opted to remain in Ceylon and obtain native treatment.
 He died of rabies on 29 of September 1890.
-As per his wishes, he was instead buried outside the Holy Emmanuel Church in the graveyard next to his son who had died in his infancy.
+As per his wishes, he was buried outside the Holy Emmanuel Church in the graveyard next to his son who had died in his infancy.
 His mortal remains were laid to rest amidst a gathering described as the largest in the nineteenth century.

 Honors

-In addition to be appointed a Justice of the peace by Duke of Edinburgh, following his sudden death, his widow, became the first Sinhalese to be granted the use of the courtesy title of Lady and was known as Lady Catherine de Soysa, as a widow of a Knight Bachelor of the realm, with its style and precedence in February 1892.
+In addition to be appointed a Justice of the peace by Duke of Edinburgh, following his sudden death, his widow, became the first Sinhalese to be granted the use of the courtesy title of Lady and was known as Lady de Soysa, as a widow of a Knight Bachelor of the realm, with its style and precedence in February 1892.